wp-plugins/content-protector/readme.txt

 8. If you've set a cookie, the success message is only shown on initial authorization.
 This is how the unlocked content will be shown until the cookie expires.

 == Changelog ==

+= 1.2.2 =
+* Added support for Contact Form 7 when using AJAX

 = 1.2.1 =
 * Fixed label repetition on "Cookie expires after" drop-down menu